j-info/ctfsite/README.md

 Topics: ![](images/linux.png) ![](images/web.png) ![](images/sweetrice.png) ![](images/cracking.png) ![](images/hashcat.png) ![](images/mysql.png) ![](images/sudo.png)

-We find a public facing MySQL databse with a username and password hash, which we crack and gain access to the website.
+We find a public facing MySQL database with a username, and password hash, which we crack and gain access to the website.
 From the admin panel we can upload a .php reverse shell to get our initial foothold on the system.
 From there we find a backup script we can run as sudo that calls another script we have write access to, and use that to escalate to root.

 [**LazyAdmin Walkthrough**](walkthroughs/2022-10-12-LazyAdmin.md)